-In Literacy this term, we will revise the key terminology and writing skills that the children learned last year to make sure we are really secure in using and applying them.
-By the end of the term, we will be reinventing a traditional fairy-tale that includes a few twists of our own.
+In Literacy this term, we will revise the key terminology and writing skills that the children learnt last year to make sure we are really secure in using and applying them.
+By the end of the term, we will be creating our own non-chronological report on peculiar plants.

 In Science, we will explore electricity and learn about the parts of an electrical circuit, including how to create circuit diagrams and how to identify conductors and insulators.
 The children will then plan their own enquiries, theorise and record accurate measurements.